How to Apply

 2. Admissions Test Scores (LSAT) or (GRE)

 If you have already taken a GRE General Test, make sure there is a reportable GRE General Test score in your ETS account and order an Additional Score Report be sent to us.
 When registering, you may have already designated our College of Law as a recipient and a score report may automatically be sent to us.
-Students must sit for the GRE no later than June 2019 for Fall 2019 application consideration.
+Students must sit for the GRE no later than June to be considered for admission in August of the same year

 NOTE: The Admissions Committee will consider your highest GRE score, but will see all your reportable scores (Including the GRE and LSAT).